konvica/konvica.github.io/_posts/2021-06-20-SpotImgDiff.md

     <img src="/images/spot_diff.png" height="400px"/>
 </p>

 This simple method is based on Computer Vision techniques.
-First step is image alignment, which is especially important for webpage screenshots due to scrolling up or down.
+The first step is image alignment, which is especially important for webpage screenshots due to scrolling up or down.
 I am using OpenCV Feature Matching to get coordinates of matching keypoints/regions between two images.
 From these coordinates I calculate homography transformation to align both images.
-Afterwards a simple difference between images spots different pixels.
-Found differences can be clustered together simply by using closing operation.
-In case of regions with text data, PyTesseract can be used to extract differences in text.
+Afterwards, a simple difference between images spots different pixels.
+Found differences can be clustered together simply by using theclosing operation.
+In the case of regions with text data, PyTesseract can be used to extract differences in text.

 <p align="center">
     <img src="/images/spot_diff2.png" height="400px"/>